-Distance for the purposes of these criteria is measured between the child's normal address and the school in a straight line using Ordnance Survey address point data.
+Distance for the purposes of these criteria is measured between the child's normal address and the school in a straight-line using Ordnance Survey address point data.
 Distances are measured from a central point within the child's home to a similarly defined point within the school specified by Ordnance Survey.
 The school uses measurements provided by Kent LA and further information on this is available from booklets provided by Kent.
 In the unlikely event that there are two or more applications of equal eligibility for the last available place at the school a random selection will be applied.

-1 Children in public care are defined as children under the age of 18 for whom the Local Authority provides accommodation by agreement with their parents or carers (Section 22 of the children Act 1989) or who ceased to be so because they were adopted or who is the subject of a care order under Part IV of the Act
+1 Children in public care are defined as children under the age of 18 for whom the Local Authority provides accommodation by agreement with their parents or carers (Section 22 of the children Act 1989) or who ceased to be so because they were adopted o